SOME KIND OF HATE

 Mortimer draws you into the film.
 The tone is slow and quiet but the bullying scenes have some impact when they come.
 The trail of deaths builds to a considerable bloodbath by the end of the show.
 There is nothing that the film does that is too different from what has gone before, it just does it well.
 One thing I did like was the fact that the film emphasises a responsibility for ones desire for revenge and first has the hero wishing people were killed and then trying to turn this back and stopping things when it actually starts to happen.
 This makes considerable contrast to the average vigilante and revenge film where those that have wronged the hero are marked as victims and their slaughter is seen as entirely justified.

-Adam Egypt Mortimer next went onto produce the horror anthology Holidays (2016) and direct the New Years Day episode.
+Adam Egypt Mortimer next went onto produce the horror anthology Holidays (2016) and direct the New Years Day episode, as well as produce the sf film Sequence Break (2016).